LukeShortCloud/rootpages/markdown/linux.md

 /lib/modules/<KERNEL_VERSION>/
 ```

-View all of the loaded moudles:
+View all of the loaded modules:
 ```
 # lsmod
 ```